What is screen mirroring?

 • Display with 4K Ultra HD resolution and 60 Hz on streamer side

-• Hardware accelerated H.264, H.265, VP8 or VP9 video codec with 4K Ultra HD support
+• Hardware accelerated H.264, H.265, VP8, VP9 video codec with 4K Ultra HD support

 • The final video stream resolution and refresh rate depends from the maximum resolution and refresh rate of streamer’s display, current video codec configuration and network bandwidth